Skip to main content

 Non-genomic effects are more rapid, occurring within seconds to minutes, and are mediated by membrane-bound androgen receptors.
 These rapid actions are particularly relevant to the regulation of vascular tone.
 Testosterone has been shown to induce vasodilation in various arterial beds, including coronary, brachial, and femoral arteries.

-This effect is believed to be mediated, in part, by the activation of endothelial nitric oxide synthase (eNOS) and through direct effects on cells, such as the modulation of potassium and calcium ion channels.
+This effect is believed to be mediated, in part, by the activation of endothelial nitric oxide synthase (eNOS) and through direct effects on vascular smooth muscle cells, such as the modulation of potassium and calcium ion channels.
 Specifically, testosterone can activate large-conductance calcium-activated potassium (BKCa) channels, leading to hyperpolarization and relaxation of smooth muscle cells.

 What Is the Direct Vascular Impact of Testosterone?